robdbirch/snoopit/README.md

 The above specification will snoop the file `/opt/servers/app_server/log/my_app_server.log`

 ##### Directory Snoopers
-Each `Snooper` is associated with one directory.
+Each directory `Snooper` is associated with one directory.
 If the `glob` is not specified then every file in the directory is snooped.
 The `glob` string value is passed to Ruby's [`Dir.glob`](http://www.ruby-doc.org/core-2.1.1/Dir.html#method-c-glob)

         [
          { "dir" :